bloominstituteoftechnology/React-Todo/README.md

 #### Day 1 MVP Requirements

-- **Don't focus on styling for today**.
+- **Don't focus on styling yet**.
 We want you to worry about function over form today.
 - Your todo list should display a list of todos, an input field, a submit button, and a clear all button.
+- Be sure to use the given files for building out these components.
+- `<App />` will hold all the data needed for this project.
+It will also be the container for your TodoComponents.
+- `<TodoList />` receives your Todos array and iterates over the list generating a new `<Todo />` for each element in the array.
+- `<Todo />` is a component that takes in the `todo` data and displays the task to the screen.
+- `<TodoForm>` will hold your input field and your `Add Todo` and `Clear Completed` buttons.
   - Your input field should take in user input, and you then should be able to press `Enter` or click on the `Submit Button` to add a todo to your list.
   - Once a todo is submitted, the Todo List should re-render and show the added todo.

 #### Day 2 MVP Requirements